 Hybrid SUV: Home to the most popular green vehicles on the road today.
 Interest in hybrid SUVs is among the highest for all fuel efficient vehicles.
-With twelve models available in 2013 and more scheduled to reach dealers in 2014 and the near future, gas saving crossovers and full-size sport utility vehicles are gaining in popularity.
+With twelve models available in 2014 and more scheduled to reach dealers in 2015 and the near future, gas saving crossovers and full-size sport utility vehicles are gaining in popularity.
 HybridSUV.com covers them all.
-Read reviews on new models, take a virtual test drive, compare the best MPG ratings and much more on the hybrid SUV blog.
+Read reviews on new models, take a virtual test drive, compare the best MPG ratings and much more.
 And, if you’re currently driving an eco-friendly, gas saving car, truck, or sport utility – we’d love to hear from you!
 Join the conversation…

 Compare All Hybrid SUVs

-A side-by-side comparison of all the most important features and benefits of every make and model.
+View a one page, side-by-side comparison of all the most important features and benefits of every SUV hybrid.

 MPG Comparison of SUV Hybrids

 43/40 mpg: 2014 Lexus CT 200h (FWD)

 34/31 mpg: 2012 Ford Escape (AWD)

 28/28 mpg: 2014 Toyota Highlander (AWD)